 In ultra marathons we quickly find this mistake to be most true.
 It’s a smart idea to stay in-tune with how your body feels.
 There’s been times where a small pebble has actually put a hole into my big toe.
 In regards to preventing overuse foot pain, I’ve learned to tie my shoes in a particular way.
 There’s a method that can be found online to help with pronation and supination and the pain that comes with them.

 So there you have it, some of the most common mistakes that lead to a DNF.
 Finishing an ultra marathon is not about how well you do when everything goes according to plan.
 Rather, it’s about how well you perform when the unplanned occurs.
 If you can be proactive and resourceful, then, maybe, just maybe, you will find yourself on the other side of the finish line with a whole new perspective on what you are actually capable of achieving: a gift that will change your running forever, and quite possibly even your life.

 Thank you very much for reading this weeks’ post.
 As you move from where you are currently, remember to keep moving towards the possibility of not who you are, but keep moving towards the possibility of who you can become.
 Have an incredible training week and most importantly above all … LIVE ON THE RUN!

-If you haven’t already, grab a copy of ‘The Ultramarathon Guide’ below and start training today!
-Simply click the book image below or grab the ebook version on Amazon here.
+If you haven’t already, grab a copy of ‘The Ultramarathon Guide’, click an option below and start training today!
+Training program included inside.

 And if you haven’t already subscribed to our newsletter for exclusive quotes and content, please enter your email below.
 Thank you for reading and Live On the Run!